 These systems can produce two quarts per minute and they are used to treat the water for drinking and cooking.
 The duration of these cartridges can last for up to a year and it costs $400 for the installation and $120 for the maintenance.

 There are also other technologies that can be used to removing arsenic which includes anion exchange and reverse osmosis.
-In order to choose the best treatment system, household owners should consult with local health officers before deciding on which one to use since the water chemistry, geology and use of the water are an important basis for treatment option.
+In order to choose the best treatment system, household owners should consult with local health officers before deciding on which one to use since the water chemistry, geology and use of the water are an important basis for a treatment option.

 If you want further information and want to get a detailed explanation about the removal systems available for you, then it’s best to contact your local health officer or a water treatment company that specializes in residential water treatment.
 You need to also inquire if a local health department permit is required in such installation of a system for your home.